-You’ve found a job.
-You’ve applied.
-And you’ve just been called in for an interview.
+You’ve just been called in for a job interview.
+Congrats!

-The only thing standing in the way of you signing that contract is to wow the interviewers at your big meeting.
+Standing in the way of you signing that employment contract is the need for you to wow the interviewers at your big meeting.

-In this simple post, we’ll give you all the things you should bring to an interview so you’re prepared for success.
+In this simple post, we’ll give you all these answers and more as to the things you should bring to an interview to ensure you get it right.

 There’s nothing quite like the feeling of being prepared—you’ll feel more confident, and that’ll show to the HR manager or supervisor asking the questions.

 Here are the most important things to take to an interview:

 The most important thing to bring to an interview is a well-prepared mind.
 But, what does that mean?

 First, you’ll want to make sure you practice, practice, practice.
 Ask a friend or family member to prep you by holding mock interviews.

 Secondly, research the company.
 It looks terrible when you go to an interview without even knowing what the company does.